Modern Luxury

 2251 Market St. / Website

-Santeria is vibrant and lively not only in the restaurant but through their food.
+Santeria is vibrant and lively not only in the restaurant but also through its food.
 The restaurant serves a wide range of tequilas, mezcals and specialty cocktails like the Salted Paloma or Mexican gringo with tamarind-chili infused tequila, mango cordial and lime.
 Santeria serves brunch on Saturdays and Sundays with bottomless mimosas on the menu, with the occasional drag brunch shows.

 Photography by: Photo by Tai's Captures/Unsplash